BAMresearch/aRTist-handbook/source/tutorial_introduction.rst

 **Note boxes** show the actions that **you** should take during the tutorials.

 .. note:: Start with a tutorial that interests you.
-If you are a beginner, it is recommended to start with ":ref:`The Virtual Scene`".
+If you are a beginner, it is recommended to start with :ref:`The Virtual Scene <theVirtualSceneChapter>`.